alialhawas/JAMify/README.md

 # JAMify

-Tunely is a personalized music assistant that turns your Spotify listening history into creative inspiration.
+JAMify is a personalized music assistant that turns your Spotify listening history into creative inspiration.

 By analyzing your top artists and tracks, Tunely recommends new songs that match your vibe — and even lets you generate original AI-written songs.
 Just describe a topic, or give us a YouTube link to match the style, and Tunely will compose a song based on your unique taste.